Mehradad Mohammodian selling his delicious sweets at SSI New Beginnings Festival

 SSI Strategic Policy Manager Dr Astrid Perry said that she found the weekend truly inspiring.

 “There is genuine goodwill to help find solutions for refugees and the dilemmas they face.
-I love how refugees supported by SSI can get involved in the creative process and they are the ones that further develop the idea and make it happen.”
-Ms. Perry said.
+I love how refugees supported by SSI can get involved in the creative process, and they are the ones who further develop the idea and make it happen.”
+Ms Perry said.

-In second place was Lifta, a personalised Artificial Intelligence chatbot that reduces loneliness to assist refugees integrate into their community and look after wellbeing.
+In second place was Lifta, a personalised Artificial Intelligence chatbot that reduces loneliness to assist refugees in integrating into their community and look after their well-being.

-SSI Youth Projects Coordinator Dor Akech Achiek said that the hackathon provides a platform which empowers refugees to make a greater impact.
+SSI Youth Projects Coordinator Dor Akech Achiek said that the hackathon provides a platform that empowers refugees to make a greater impact.

-“The hackathon gives refugees an opportunity to co-design a solution to a particular challenge, which is identified by refugees themselves.
+“The hackathon allows refugees to co-design a solution to a particular challenge, which is identified by refugees themselves.
 This is empowering as it gives them a voice in how that solution is realised.”
-Mr. Achiek said.
+Mr Achiek said.

-To view all of the technology solutions created during the recent Techfugees Australia hackathon, click here
+View all of the technology solutions created during the recent Techfugees Australia hackathon.

 The book is replete with success stories of the NSW Settlement Partnership (NSP) — a unique consortium of community organisations, led by SSI, delivering settlement services in NSW.